-To obtain a grade of Credit for work at the placement, the extern must complete the required number of hours by the last day of classes (not the last day of exams) for that semester, as well as submit timesheets substantiating their hours.
-Failure to fulfill these requirements may result in a No Credit grade for the field placement portion of the externship.
+To obtain a grade of Satisfactory for work at the placement, the extern must complete the required number of hours by the last day of classes (not the last day of exams) for that semester, as well as submit timesheets substantiating their hours.
+Failure to fulfill these requirements may result in an Unsatisfactory grade for the field placement portion of the externship.